 when the air pump was a gimmick for dinner parties,

 a spell of gray-haired men in velvet robes des chambres.

-Wright exchanging the glowing child in the crib
+Wright exchanges the glowing child in the crib

-who’ve both seen this trick a dozen times before.
+who’ve seen this trick a dozen times before.

 The gray-haired man holds the stopcock